Workforce management is a core function for businesses in every sector and of every size.

 As computers became integral to business operations, it’s no surprise that one of Microsoft’s bundled programs — Excel — became the go-to place to track employees’ hours and performance.

-Now in 2022, workforce management is a key tenant for any business growth strategy.
+Today, workforce management is a key tenant in any business growth strategy.
 Market Research Future valued the WFM market at EUR 6 billion in 2019.
-And that trend is set to continue.
-The value of the market is estimated to reach EUR 19 billion by 2026.
+And it's estimated to reach EUR 19 billion by 2026.

 Fundamentally, optimised workforce management can be a key driver in your long-term success.

-In highly competitive sectors like retail and hospitality, it can make all the difference.
+In highly competitive sectors like retail and hospitality, it makes all the difference.

 This is especially true in today’s landscape, with businesses across Europe facing rising rents, supply chain and wholesale costs and a critical labour shortage.